 - Continue to expand storage capacities

-- With flexible network charges Create incentives to use green electricity when it is increasingly available
+- Use flexible grid charges to create incentives to consume green electricity when it is available

-- Increasing flexibility on the inside of producers and consumers
+- Increasing flexibility on the side of producers and consumers

 How can companies benefit from negative electricity prices?

-Industry plays an important role here, as it currently consumes around 42% of Germany's electricity annually.
-Making their consumption more flexible would have a positive impact on the electricity market.
+Industry plays an important role, as it currently consumes around 42% of Germany's electricity annually.
+Making its consumption more flexible would have a positive impact on the electricity market.
 At the same time, flexible industrial companies benefit and become winners of the current situation.
-If they adjust their consumption to generation, they can take advantage of negative electricity prices and Save up to 20% on energy costs.
-This is now possible without any intervention with the help of automated control by energy management systems such as flexOn.
+If they adjust their consumption to generation, they can take advantage of negative electricity prices and save up to 20% on energy costs.
+This is now possible without manual effort thanks to automated control by energy management systems such as flexOn.

-Negative electricity prices are a complex phenomenon that results from the interplay of supply and demand on the electricity market.
+Negative electricity prices are a complex phenomenon caused by the interplay of supply and demand on the electricity market.
 While they may pose challenges for some market players, they also offer opportunities for companies to reduce their electricity costs and benefit from flexible consumption processes.